bosth/bosth.github.io/content/pages/ottoman-transit/index.md

 {{< lead >}}
 {{< /lead >}}

-This will be documenting updates to my [Ottoman Navigation]({{< relref "ottoman-travel.md" >}}) project, with a focus on better mapping of the Ottoman railway and transit networks.
+This will be documenting updates to my [Ottoman Navigation]({{< relref "ottoman-travel.md" >}}) project, with an initial focus on better mapping of the Ottoman railway and transit networks.

 ![Oriental Railways Company Arch in Selânik](selanik_orc_arch.jpg "Tramway under the Oriental Railways Company Arch: Selânik, 1911")

-A work-in-progress application is here: https://www.jaxartes.net/ottoman-routing/
+A work-in-progress application may be found at https://www.jaxartes.net/ottoman-routing/ while the older application is at https://www.jaxartes.net/ottoman-route-finder/.

 ### To do